Scotch Bonnet

 A fruity, mild-to-medium Caribbean sauce with a tropical edge — approachable enough for everyday use, interesting enough to stand out at a BBQ or seafood dinner.

-View on Amazon ↗Bright and fruity
+View example ↗Bright and fruity

 Queen Majesty Scotch Bonnet and Ginger